paulalex/upskilling/design_patterns/README.md

 ## Command Pattern

-The Command Pattern is useful when:
+The Command Pattern defines ***what*** is useful when:

 * A history of commands is needed (undo functionality for example)
 * You need callback functionality
+* You want to send a command to a remote function to be executed
 * Requests need to be handled at variant times or in variant orders
 * The invoker should be decoupled from the object handling the invocation.